-After the virtual, augmented and mixed reality comes a new technology that promises to make much more personalized experiences in public places.
+After the virtual reality , augmented reality and mixed reality comes a new term called parallel reality that promises to make much more personalized experiences in public places.
 We tell you how it works and why some find it worrisome.

 Imagine two people looking at the same screen.
 The monitor is the same, but each of them sees a different message.
 They do not wear glasses, or virtual reality helmet, or use an application, how is that possible?

 The answer lies in a technological novelty that promises that certain experiences are much more personalized: parallel reality.

 The potential uses of parallel reality from mass events to outdoor advertising are many.

 The first citizens to experience it will be travelers visiting the Detroit Metropolitan Airport.
 The American airline Delta Airlines will test it in mid-2020, as explained by representatives of the airline at CES 2020 , the largest technology fair in the world, held in Las Vegas.